elcascavel/tecaa/content/en/docs/guides/examples.md

 ## 📖 Further reading

-By comparing these examples, we see how crucial it is to design with clarity, consistency, and user guidance in mind — all pillars of the Understandable principle.
+When we design with clarity, consistency, and guidance in mind, we make better websites for everyone, not just for people without disabilities.

 - Read [more about the Understandable Principle](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.2&showtechniques=312%2C315#principle3)